OCHA-DAP/hdx-hapi/docs/data_usage_guides/coordination_and_context.md

 The [Who is Doing What Where (3W)](https://3w.unocha.org/) is a core humanitarian coordination dataset that contains the geographic and sectoral spread of humanitarian activities and partners.
-It is critical to know where humanitarian organisations are working and what they are doing in order to ensure collaboration and efficient resource allocation, avoid duplication of efforts, identify gaps, and plan for future humanitarian response.
+It is critical to know where humanitarian organizations are working and what they are doing in order to ensure collaboration and efficient resource allocation, avoid duplication of efforts, identify gaps, and plan for future humanitarian response.